HTechHQ/message/README.md

    With an emphasis on development speed and readable code this interface improves upon the pattern often seen with other libraries: marshalling and unmarshalling the message to and from `[]byte`.
-   This clutters the use cases with serialisation logic and can be hidden behind an interface.
+   This clutters your code with serialisation logic and can be hidden behind an interface.